Development partnership in Indonesia

 $120 million, 2021-2029

-The Australia Indonesia Partnership Towards an Inclusive Society (INKLUSI), continues Australia’s support to Indonesia’s prosperity, building on advancements in the areas of gender equality and women’s empowerment, disability rights, social inclusion, and civil society strengthening.
-INKLUSI aims to empower civil society organisations and facilitate collaboration with the government of Indonesia at national and sub-national levels to contribute to the broader development goal of: No one is left behind: More marginalised people participate in and benefit from decisions about Indonesia’ sociocultural, economic and political development.
+The Australia Indonesia Partnership Towards an Inclusive Society (INKLUSI) is an eight year investment with a total value up to $120 million.
+This includes up to $75 million over 5 year (2021-26) with a possible 3-year extension of up to $45 million (2026-29).
+INKLUSI continues Australia’s support to Indonesia’s prosperity, building on advancements in the areas of gender equality and women’s empowerment, disability rights, social inclusion, and civil society strengthening.
+INKLUSI aims to empower civil society organisations (CSOs) and facilitate collaboration with the government of Indonesia (GoI) at national and sub-national levels to contribute to the broader development goal of: No one is left behind - More marginalised people participate in and benefit from decisions about Indonesia’ sociocultural, economic and political development.